CV-Bench/cv-bench-web/README.md

 - To reduce costs and handle large amounts of data, we try to keep the data on our servers and not use the buckets if it is not needed.
 Meaning, we will only upload the data when the user is explicitelly requesting to download them.
 - Since the server is not directly accessable by the backend, we have to find a workaround.
 This workaround will be the async communication over the database.
 Data is added and marked in the database then read be the server and appropriate processes will be instantiated.

-To make the above things possible, the _server_ will be a collection a different python scripts, which will in a given frequency and each taking over one of the following tasks:
+To make the above things possible, the _server_ will be a collection a different python scripts, which will in a given frequency and each taking over one of the following tasks.
+Additionally some other cronjobs to manage data will be running:

 - Update log outputs in the Database of all running tasks
 - Check for new download requests and upload requested data to the bucket